Xtigyro/kindadm/README.md

 ## Prerequisite Notes

-The `setup.sh` can be run multiple times.
-Changes are done only if needed.

-By default it downloads and installs the following software:
+By default `kindadm` downloads and installs the following software:

 - System-wide: